-- Your child may begin to avoid activities or social situations they used to enjoy
+- Beginning to avoid activities or social situations they used to enjoy

-- Your child exhibits a severe reluctance to log in to devices, even for school
+- Exhibiting a severe reluctance to log in to devices, even for school

-- Your child hides their screen or is reluctant to discuss online interactions
+- Hiding their screen or being reluctant to discuss online interactions

 If your child is being bullied online, there are a few steps you can take to help them: